babelsociety/website/content/manifesto/index.md

 # Economics

-Economy is a fundamental aspect of every society, but way too often we bend our social lives in favor of economy.
+Economy is a fundamental aspect of every society, but way too often we bend our society in favor of economy.
 History showed us many times that vast amount of people have been killed to save the wealth of the few.

 Babel invert the trend, and instead we let economy serve society, to improve the well-being of all rather than the few.